 The PMA shall review this CP at least annually.
-CAs shall review their CPS at least once a year to maintain the assurance level.
+CAs shall review their CPS at least once a year.
+The new versions of the CP/CPS will publish according to the regulations stated in Section 2.3.

 9.12.2.
 Notification Mechanism and Period